 – you must be over 16 years of age

 – be a member of the Church of England – (or a Church in communion with the Church of England) and have worshipped at St. Catherine’s on a regular basis over the last six months

 – have worshipped regularly at St. Catherine’s over the last six months and be a member of another church which subscribes to the doctrine of the Holy Trinity.

 It all sounds a little complicated – but basically if you’ve been happily worshipping at St. Catherine’s for over six months whether in person or online – and have been baptised – you can sign up for the electoral roll.

-The roll is completely renewed every six years to ensure that it is up to date and revised annually in the spring.
-This is especially important in a church like St. Catherine’s where people move on a regular basis.
+The roll is completely renewed every six years.
+To ensure that it is up to date it is revised annually each the spring.
+This is especially important in a church like St. Catherine’s where people who have moved away or no longer worship regularly with us can be removed on a yearly basis.

-So, you are not making a life long commitment, but if you wish to make a commitment to the life of St. Catherine’s, please return your form by 28th March 2021 to
+So, you are not making a life long commitment, but if you wish to make a commitment to the life of St. Catherine’s, please return your form to

 Please be assured, being listed on the electoral roll of St Catherine’s does not negate any other church membership which you may have elsewhere.